muhammad1234-max/OOP-SEMPROJECT-24/README.md

 # FUTURE IMPROVEMENTS
 1. Future versions or software patches could include multiple more levels with harder enemy spacecrafts
-2. A boss level can be added to add thrill to the game.
+2. A boss level can be added
 3. floating power-ups could be added with different attributes like health recovery or multiple bullets being fired at once.
+4. Bonus XP after a certain score threshold is achieved

 # REFERENCES
-Youtube and other sites were used to understand SFML and Visual Studio Code was used as an IDE.
+Youtube and other sites were used to understand SFML and Visual Studio was used as an IDE.